When Did You Start Playing Music?

 Where did You Go To College?

 I graduated with a bachelors of science in Chemical Engineering from Clarkson University in Potsdam, NY.
-This degree really taught me to think and figure things out.
+This degree really taught me to think outside the box and figure things out.
 There was also an excellent music scene in the town of Potsdam, home to 3 universities and a music school.
 It was really the perfect town for inspiration and creativity!
-Several of my college friends have become active touring musicians, making a living playing music!
+Several of my college friends have become active touring musicians.

 How did you get into recording?